 Large algae blooms are spreading in the James.
 Blame the drought.

-The Benjamin Harrison Bridge over the lower James, where large algal blooms have been detected this fall.
+The Benjamin Harrison Bridge over the lower James was rated in “fair condition” by VDOT in 2018.
 (Spencer Tassone/Virginia Commonwealth University)

 The fall foliage may be dull, but parts of the James River are slightly brighter this October thanks to the “flash drought” that has gripped much of the Southeast for the past month.